 None at this time.

-Students planning to enroll in CUA's School of Library and Information Science may apply to work as Graduate Library Preprofessionals in the Law Library.
-The GLP Program combines full-time work with part-time study and provides an excellent opportunity for CUA SLIS students to acquire in-depth library work experience while completing their MSLS degree.
+Students planning to enroll in CUA's Department of Library and Information Science may apply to work as Graduate Library Preprofessionals in the Law Library.
+The GLP Program combines full-time work with part-time study and provides an excellent opportunity for DLIS students to acquire in-depth library work experience while completing their MSLS degree.

 Former Law Library GLPs have gone on to professional positions at the following institutions:

 - The Sumner School Museum and Archives

 - The World Bank

 - Participants must enroll in CUA's Master of Science in Library Science degree program and make reasonable progress toward the degree.
 GLPs are not required to focus their studies on law librarianship.
 For further details, see Who May Apply, below.